NEW YORK CITY

 - October 8 - October 11, 2014 - Exhibition days!

-The TOP 100 works will be exhibited at Highline Loft Gallery in Chelsea, NY City, the "Art capital in US" (508 W26 St).
+The TOP 100 works will be exhibited at Highline Loft Gallery in Chelsea, NY City, the "Art capital of US" (508 W26 St).

 The TOP Artists in each category will be invited to exhibit their art in a group show at a New York-area gallery (to be annouced later).